rails/rails/guides/source/active_record_validations.md

 specified attribute does _not_ match the regular expression.

-In either case, the provided `:with` or `:without` option must be a regular expression or a proc or lambda that return one.
+In either case, the provided `:with` or `:without` option must be a regular expression or a proc or lambda that returns one.

 The default error message is _"is invalid"_.